sagedemage/calc_example/readme.md

 This is a simple calculator program.

-## Pytest
+## Pytest using Pylint and Coverage
 To run tests, Lint, and Coverage report use this command: pytest  --pylint --cov

-.pylintrc is the config for pylint
+* pylintrc is the config for pylint *
-.coveragerc is the config for coverage setup.py is a config file for pytest
+* .coveragerc is the config for coverage
+* setup.py is a config file for pytest